-When organizations are operating in such a dynamic vortex of uncertainty, it’s but natural, and of course, highly important for the People function (aka Human Resources) within organizations to shift from a traditional mindset, old behaviors and command-and-control management to a more open-contemporary mindset to unlearn and learn new behaviors, and focus on adaptability, innovation and speed.
+When organizations are operating in such a dynamic vortex of uncertainty, it’s natural and of course, highly important for the People function (aka Human Resources) within organizations to shift from a traditional mindset, old behaviors, and command-and-control management to a more open-contemporary mindset to unlearn and learn new behaviors, and focus on adaptability, innovation and speed.

 Many of us are familiar with the phrase “easier said than done”.
 This phrase is very apt when planning toward Agile HR implementation.
-Few to many tend to think that the Agile HR approach is no rocket science and every organization can embrace this approach to fruition.
+Few too many tend to think that the Agile HR approach is not rocket science and every organization can embrace this approach to completion.
 However, it’s important to understand that this form of thinking can lead to transformation failures.

-The scrum master (aka recruiting lead or manager), recruiters and other key stakeholders (like product owner) could start using scrum ceremonies, beginning with sprint planning.
-During this stage, the team prioritizes the backlog for the sprint so that the recruiters have a clear understanding on the top requisitions that need due attention for the sprint.
+The scrum master (aka recruiting lead or manager), recruiters, and other key stakeholders (like product owners) could start using scrum ceremonies, beginning with sprint planning.
+During this stage, the team prioritizes the backlog for the sprint so that the recruiters have a clear understanding of the top requisitions that need due attention for the sprint.

-Another common problem might be that members of the People function feel lost or stuck on the same task for few days.
-And, the People Lead might not have a clear visibility on team’s day-to-day workflow.
+Another common problem might be that members of the People function feel lost or stuck on the same task for a few days.
+The People Lead might not have clear visibility on the team’s day-to-day workflow.
 To address this problem, the Lead can use Kanban.

-Paying attention to the “why” aspect (with focus on one’s own team and organization) and aligning to organization’s vision and mission can help build a strong case for practicing Agile HR approach, with all members having a common understanding on what pain points need to be addressed, it maximizes gains.
+Paying attention to the “why” aspect (with a focus on one’s own team and organization) and aligning to an organization’s vision and mission can help build a strong case for practicing the Agile HR approach.
+When all members have a common understanding of what problem areas need to be addressed, it maximizes gains.